satheesh08/Data-Getter-No-Nav-Edition/README.md

 By following these steps, you'll be able to obtain and securely use your OpenAI API key for accessing the OpenAI services.

-## This is a sample implementation with Location object, select different object from the LWCs XML and use the appropriate object in the `fxSOQL` formula field.

 ## Attachements:

 ![Screenshot (38)](https://github.com/user-attachments/assets/a151f642-1179-42da-8779-75c763d4c7f8)